Does Medicare Cover Vision? Understanding What’s Actually Included

 - Also covers one pair of glasses or contacts after cataract surgery

-But ongoing eyewear or exams for nearsightedness or astigmatism are
+But ongoing eyewear or exams for nearsightedness or astigmatism are not covered

 What Medicare Does Not Cover